What are the projections for global temperature change and sea level rise?

 • A change in farming practices to try to tackle climate change could lead to issues in the food supply chain

-Sea-level rise poses the most significant threat, with 23% of the world’s population living within 100km of the coastline.
-Many major cities, such as New York, Miami, and Cairo, are located in coastal regions, but most of those affected live in small coastal settlements.
+Sea level rise is considered to pose the biggest threat, with 23% of the world’s population living within 100km of coastline.
+There are many major cities located in coastal regions, such as New York, Miami, and Cairo, but the majority of those affected live in small coastal settlements.

-A 1-meter sea level rise would devastate coastal regions, with some areas completely submerged.
+A 1-meter rise in sea level would see devastating consequences for coastal regions, with some areas being submerged completely.

 • The low-lying island nation of the Maldives could be entirely submerged.

-• The low-lying nation of Bangladesh could lose 17% of its land, 50% of which is valuable farmland.
-This would lead to tens of millions of displaced people requiring new homes and jobs.
+• The low-lying nation of Bangladesh could lose 17% of its land, 50% of its valuable farmland.
+This would lead to tens of millions of displaced people requiring new homes and employment opportunities.

-• Sea defences in rural and urban areas will cost millions to construct.
-In the USA alone, protecting its major cities would cost US$200 billion.
+• The building of sea defences in rural and urban areas will cost millions to construct.
+In the USA alone, it would cost US$200 billion to protect its major cities.

-Many variables must be considered when predicting sea level rise, making it difficult to predict how much it will rise.
+There are many variables to consider when predicting sea level rise, making it difficult to predict how much the sea level could rise.

-If greenhouse gas emissions continue to rise unchecked, it could lead to devasting increases in sea level.
+If greenhouse gas emissions continue to rise unchecked, it could lead to devastating increases in sea level.
+The graph below illustrates various outcomes related to greenhouse gas emissions.

-Melting sea ice and ice sheets will impact the rise of sea levels.
-If Greenland’s ice sheet were to melt, it would raise sea levels by 7 meters, and if Antarctica’s ice sheet melts, it would add a staggering 13 meters to sea levels.
-Despite these scary figures, these ice sheets will likely take many centuries to melt fully.
+Sea level rise will be impacted by melting sea ice and ice sheets.
+If Greenland’s ice sheet were to melt, this would raise sea level by 7 meters; if Antarctica’s ice sheet melted, this would add a staggering 13 meters to sea levels.
+Despite these scary figures, it will likely take many centuries for these ice sheets to melt entirely.

 Prevailing winds, currents, and sinking land will influence where sea level rise impacts the most.
 The USA’s Gulf Coast is densely populated and at a higher risk of rising sea levels.